Film Distribution

 Prominent Cast:

-Have you ever seen a film simply because one of your favorite actors starred in it?
-We've all been indoctrinated to think that certain performers, filmmakers, and film producers will consistently create work of extraordinary quality.
-Films featuring well-known actors do well because people trust them with their money.
+Have you ever seen a Film simply because one of your favourite actors starred in it?
+We've all been indoctrinated to think that certain performers, Filmmakers, and Film Producers will consistently create work of extraordinary quality.
+Films featuring well-known Film Actors do well because people trust them with their money.

 Season: